rrjavadev/code-doodles/ModularMonoliths.md

 When **evolving a monolith into a modular monolith**, the key is **decoupling communication**:
 - **Avoid direct module-to-module dependencies**—instead, use **public interfaces**
 - **Leverage event-driven communication** between modules
-- **Ensure events are only generated after the action occurs (past tense. eg: saved instead of save)**
+- **Ensure events are only generated after the action occurs (past tense. e.g., saved instead of save)**
 - **Try to avoid command-based events since this will complicate the event based architecture**

 This event-driven pattern also provides a **natural migration path**—if needed, we can **evolve** a modular monolith into microservices over time.